jamesccupps/jamesccupps.github.io/PROTOCOL.md

 These two mechanisms serve different purposes.
 The UDP/10001 beacon announces existence; the TCP EPing maintains an active session.

 **Note on documented multicast defaults**: vendor configuration tools reference `234.5.6.7` as the multicast group address and UDP `8` as the multicast port.
-Empirical captures consistently show `233.89.188.1` on UDP `10001`.
+The values consistently seen in operation are `233.89.188.1` on UDP `10001`.
 The likely explanation is that the documented "UDP port 8" is a transcription artifact in vendor literature.
-Implementers SHOULD treat both addresses (`234.5.6.7` and `233.89.188.1`) and both ports (`8` and `10001`) as candidates, and accept them as configurable per site. **`233.89.188.1`:`10001` is the value verified against thousands of captured packets in production deployments.**
+Implementers SHOULD treat both addresses (`234.5.6.7` and `233.89.188.1`) and both ports (`8` and `10001`) as candidates, and accept them as configurable per site. **`233.89.188.1`:`10001` is the value used by all deployments documented in this specification.**

 ### 13.2 EPing Protocol (TCP Heartbeat)